How to Get sel4test Running on NVIDIA Jetson Orin Nano 8GB

 libsel4/sel4_plat_include/orin-nano/sel4/plat/api/constants.h | Platform constants header (required by build system) |

-src/arch/arm/64/kernel/vspace.c | Map only SDRAM regions in kernel window instead of full PA range; prevents speculative RAS errors |
+src/arch/arm/64/kernel/vspace.c | Map only SDRAM regions in kernel window instead of full PA range; prevents speculative RAS errors.
+Arguably an upstream-correct fix for any platform with firmware-protected pages. |

-src/arch/arm/kernel/boot.c | Reserve physical addresses 0x0–0x200000 to prevent device untypeds covering firmware-protected memory |
+src/arch/arm/kernel/boot.c | Reserve physical addresses 0x0–0x200000 to prevent device untypeds covering firmware-protected memory.
+Guarded by #ifdef CONFIG_PLAT_ORIN_NANO; candidate for plat-isolation via a plat_pre_create_untypeds() hook. |

-include/arch/arm/arch/machine.h | Use cleanCacheRange_RAM (dc cvac to PoC) for page table cleaning; PoU does not reach T234 SLC |
+include/arch/arm/arch/machine.h | cleanCacheRange_RAM (dc cvac to PoC) for page table cleaning.
+PoU does not reach the T234 SLC; any platform with a system-level cache beyond PoU benefits. |

-src/arch/arm/64/object/objecttype.c | Same PoU→PoC cache fix for page table object creation |
+src/arch/arm/64/object/objecttype.c | Same PoU→PoC cache fix for user page table object creation |

-tools/seL4/ — potanin/seL4_tools (8 files)
+tools/seL4/ — potanin/seL4_tools (6 files)

 | File | Change |